-(ii) a sabbatical leave for twelve (12) months shall be at eighty percent (80%) of her/his Nominal Salary and shall include the annual one (1) month vacation; or
+(ii) a sabbatical leave for twelve (12) months shall be at eighty percent (80%) of the member’s Nominal Salary and shall include the annual one (1) month vacation; or

-(iii) a sabbatical leave for twelve (12) months shall be at ninety percent (90%) of her/his Nominal Salary when it is a member’s first sabbatical leave at any university or post-secondary institution, and provided she/he is in the first ten (10) years of her/his academic career, and shall include the annual one (1) month vacation.
+(iii) a sabbatical leave for twelve (12) months shall be at ninety percent (90%) of the member’s Nominal Salary when it is a member’s first sabbatical leave at any university or post-secondary institution, and provided the member is in the first ten (10) years of the member’s academic career, and shall include the annual one (1) month vacation.

-(d) During her/his sabbatical leave, a sabbaticant shall be deemed to continue to be in the employ of the University and shall continue to be entitled to all benefits provided to other members during her/his absence.
+(c) During the member’s sabbatical leave, a sabbaticant shall be deemed to continue to be in the employ of the University and shall continue to be entitled to all benefits provided to other members during their absence.
 Time spent on sabbatical leave shall be included and credited as periods of University service in all matters including questions pertaining to promotion, retirement and seniority.
 Premiums for all benefits, as provided by this Collective Agreement and all other fringe benefits plans shall continue during sabbatical leave(s) without interruption and on the same basis as during normal employment.
-Payments into the University Retirement Plan shall be calculated on the basis of the sabbaticant's Nominal Salary or her/his sabbatical salary allowance at the option of the sabbaticant.
+Payments into the University Retirement Plan shall be calculated on the basis of the sabbaticant's Nominal Salary or their sabbatical salary allowance at the option of the sabbaticant.
 It is clearly understood that any rights to levels of participation or participation in the Plans outlined in this Article are conditional upon the Plans so permitting.

-(f) A member may accept scholarships or travel funds from granting agencies, and may with the prior written approval of the Dean, after consultation with the Head accept a salaried position or be engaged in other outside activity for the purpose of increasing her/his income provided such salaried position or other outside activity does not unduly interfere with completion of the approved sabbatical plan.
+(e) A member may accept scholarships or travel funds from granting agencies, and may with the prior written approval of the Dean, after consultation with the Head accept a salaried position or be engaged in other outside activity for the purpose of increasing the member’s income provided such salaried position or other outside activity does not unduly interfere with completion of the approved sabbatical plan.

-17:09 A faculty member should return to service with the University for a period equivalent to the member's sabbatical (unless causes beyond her/his control prevent this), except if the University waives such obligation.
+17:09 A faculty member should return to service with the University for a period equivalent to the member's sabbatical (unless causes beyond the member’s control prevent this), except if the University waives such obligation.

 17:10 A librarian member shall be entitled to apply for sabbatical leave in accordance with the provisions of this Article 17 which shall apply mutatis mutandis except that,